ballerina-platform/module-ballerinax-hubspot.automation.actions/ballerina/Module.md

 If the command executes successfully , you will receive the access token from the response.

-### Step 10 : Obtaining the developer API key .
+### Step   9: Obtaining the developer API key .

-Follow the instructions at (https://developers.hubspot.com/docs/api/developer-tools-overview#developer-api-keys)to obtain the developer API key.
+Follow the instructions at (https://developers.hubspot.com/docs/api/developer-tools-overview#developer-api-keys) to obtain the developer API key.